UK PM Johnson visits church where lawmaker was stabbed to death | Law-Order

 - United Kingdom

-British Prime Minister Boris Johnson on Saturday visited the church where lawmaker David Amess was stabbed to death a day earlier in what police say they are treating as a terrorist attack.
+British Prime Minister Boris Johnson on Saturday laid flowers at the church where a lawmaker was stabbed to death a day earlier, in what police say was a terrorist attack probably linked to Islamist extremism.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)